 Personnel Responsibilities

-On the other hand, people within this field who handle quality control have certain responsibilities such as accurately executing blood collection or transfusions on individuals (patients/donors), guaranteeing adequate procurement procedures based on setting up proper phlebotomy services ,as well participating in various programs offered by establishments like CDC geared towards enhancing reliability when measuring.
+On the other hand, individuals within this field who handle quality control have certain responsibilities such as accurately executing blood collection or transfusions on individuals (patients/donors), guaranteeing adequate procurement procedures based on setting up proper phlebotomy services, participating in various programs offered by establishments like CDC geared towards enhancing reliability when measuring.

 Implementing Quality Assurance in Phlebotomy